AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

    end record; -- Depends on Runtime and Static
 ```

-For generics, compatibilty of the code will be established at instantiation
+For generics, compatibility of the code will be established at instantiation
-time as it's possible to instanciate a generic with types that have
+time as it's possible to instantiate a generic with types that have
 ghost depends assertions not visible at generic declaration.
 Note that this
 introduces risks when generic units implementers chose to configure locally
-assertion policities - issues will be detected at compile time, but may be
+assertion policies - issues will be detected at compile time, but may be
-unforseen at generic implementation time.
+unforeseen at generic implementation time.

 For two profiles to be mode conformant, an additional requirement must be met.
 If any pair of corresponding parameters disagree with respect to either the